CobaltXII/KrunkerToWavefront/README.md

 # Features

 Currently, KrunkerToWavefront supports the following features
-- conversion of cubes
+- .obj conversion of cubes
+- .obj conversion of planes
-- conversion of colors
+- .obj conversion of water
-- conversion of planes
+- .obj conversion of rotated objects
-- conversion of emissive materials
+- .mtl conversion of diffuse materials
-- conversion of diffuse materials
+- .mtl conversion of emissive materials
-- conversion of rotated objects
+- .mtl conversion of opacity

 In the future, I would like to add support for the following features
+- .obj conversion of ladders
+- .obj conversion of ramps
-- conversion of models like cars and barrels
+- .obj conversion of barrels
-- conversion of ramps
+- .obj conversion of billboards

-I do not plan to add the following features, nor any features not listed above
-- conversion of textures
+- .obj conversion of models
-- conversion of sky colors
+- .mtl conversion of textured materials
-- conversion of objectives, flags, etc.
+- .mtl conversion of textured models

 # Contributing